-Accidents and Serious Knee Injuries
+Accidents and Knee Injury Lawyer Hamilton

 Every year, millions of Canadians suffer from traumatic and non-traumatic conditions and ailments.
 While millions of Canadians suffer from knee osteoarthritis which affects everyday movement including walking, climbing stairs, hiking, driving, kneeling, stooping or crouching – many Canadian also suffer from acute or traumatic related knee injuries such as fractures to the patella or tibial plateau, or ligament injuries to the ACL, MCL or LCL as well as meniscal tears and damage to cartilage.
 The knee is a major load bearing joint that supports your body and moves like a door hinge, allowing you to bend and straighten your leg so that you can sit, squat, jump and run.

 The Most Common Knee Injuries from an Car, Truck, Motorcycle or Slip and Fall Accident:

 Tibia Plateau Fracture: The tibial plateau fracture is the most common knee fracture that we see in our practice is the tibial plateau fracture.
 Soft tissues (skin, muscle, nerves, blood vessels, and ligaments) may be injured at the time of the fracture.
 These common types of acute traumatic fractures can be treated surgically or conservatively.

 Ligament sprains and tears.
 The knee has four ligaments that may get damaged: the ACL, PCL, LCL and MCL.
 Doctors use a grading system to measure the degree of tear.
 A grade 1 is a slight stretching, a grade 2 is a partial tear and a grade 3 is a complete tear.

 Ruptured patellar tendon injuries.
 A ruptured patella tendon is a major injury.
 The patellar tendon is what attaches the shinbone to the kneecap.
 When it ruptures, you will not be able to straighten your leg.